Free 24/7 Nurse Advice Line: 844-GET-CHOC.

 Our fellowship is dedicated to providing training opportunities for fellows who speak Spanish.
 These experiences include the ability to conduct evaluations, consultations, and treatment in Spanish.

-We currently have 11 full time licensed psychologists who are bilingual in Spanish, in addition to bilingual and bicultural department mental health providers.
+Currently, we have 14 full time licensed psychologists who are bilingual in Spanish, in addition to many bilingual and bicultural department mental health providers.

 Pediatric Psychology Fellowship Training